 The Epic of Gilgamesh

-The story starts with Gilgamesh frightening the persons of Uruk.
+The story starts with Gilgamesh frightening the people of Uruk.
 They exclaim to the sky God Anu for assistance.
 In reply, Anu expresses the deity of the formation, Aruru, to sort an equivalent for Gilgamesh.
 Therefore Aruru made Enkidu, an instinctive with the power of more than fifty wild animals.
 Subsequently being seduced by a harlot from the shrine of affection in Uruk, Enkidu has lost his control and remoteness but attains sense and consideration.
-The harlot proposes to take him to Uruk where Gilgamesh is living, the only person well-intentioned of Enkidu’s relationship.
+The harlot proposes to take him to Uruk, where Gilgamesh is living, the only person well-intentioned in Enkidu’s relationship.
 After a brief scuffle, the two turn into dedicated friends (Sanders).

 Works Cited